Distributed Corruption Detection in Networks

 \section{Abstract}

-We consider the problem of corruption detection on networks.
-In this model each vertex of a directed graph can be either truthful or corrupt.
-Each vertex reports about the types (truthful or corrupt) of all his out-neighbors.
-If he is truthful, he reports the truth, whereas if he is corrupt he reports adversarially.
-This model, considered in \cite{PMC67} motivated by the desire to identify the faulty components of a digital system by having the other components checking them, became known as the PMC model.
-The main known results for this model characterize networks in which {\em all} corrupt (that is, faulty) vertices can be identified, when there is a known upper bound on their number.
-We are interested in the investigation of networks in which {\em most} of the corrupt vertices can be identified.
-We show that the main relevant parameter here is graph expansion.
-This implies that in contrast to the known results about the PMC model that imply that in order to identify all corrupt vertices when their number is $t$ all indegrees have to be at least $t$, there are bounded degree graphs in which almost all corrupt and almost all truthful vertices can be identified, whenever there is a majority of truthful vertices.
-We also show that expansion is necessary for obtaining such a corruption detection and discuss algorithms and the computational hardness of the problem.
+We consider the problem of distributed corruption detection in networks.
+In this model each vertex of a directed graph is either truthful or corrupt.
+Each vertex reports the type (truthful or corrupt) of each of its outneighbors.
+If it is truthful, it reports the truth, whereas if it is corrupt, it reports adversarially.
+This model, first considered by Preparata, Metze and Chien in 1967, motivated by the desire to identify the faulty components of a digital system by having the other components checking them, became known as the PMC model.
+The main known results for this model characterize networks in which \emph{all} corrupt (that is, faulty) vertices can be identified, when there is a known upper bound on their number.

+We are interested in networks in which the identity of a \emph{large fraction} of the vertices can be identified.

+It is known that in the PMC model, in order to identify all corrupt vertices when their number is $t$, all indegrees have to be at least $t$.
+In contrast, we show that in $d$ regular-graphs with strong expansion properties, a $1-O(1/d)$ fraction of the corrupt vertices, and a $1-O(1/d)$ fraction of the truthful vertices can be identified, whenever there is a majority of truthful vertices.
+We also observe that if the graph is very far from being a good expander, namely, if the deletion of a small set of vertices splits the graph into small components, then no corruption detection is possible even if most of the vertices are truthful.
+Finally we discuss the algorithmic aspects and the computational hardness of the problem.